rmadhok/coursera-python-web-data/README.md

 # coursera-python-web-data

-Coursera: Using Python to Access Web Data
+Code for Coursera course: Using Python to Access Web Data.
+Course #3 of 5 in the Python for Everybody specialization.